Best of Myanmar & Beach - 14 Days

 Overnight: Mandalay | Breakfast

 Mandalay - Bagan.
 This morning we transfer to the jetty to board an Irrawaddy Riverboat that will take us south to Bagan.
 Enjoy the picturesque journey along the peaceful Irrawaddy River, which runs from the Himalayas to the Indian Ocean, passing scenes of everyday life in Myanmar – villages of homes raised on stilts, bullock carts trundling along the roads and the top spires of pagodas poking out from the tops of trees.
-The journey takes approx 5 hours and the riverboat we travel upon is the MGRG Express.
+The journey takes approximately 9 hours and the riverboat we travel upon is the MGRG Express.
 Upon arrival to Bagan there will be free time and stay in our Bagan hotel this evening.

 Please note: Between 01 Apr and 31 July each year the water level of the river is at its lowest which prevents cruises from operating.
 These dates do vary depending upon rainfall and the amount of water coming down the river.
 If travelling with us during this time we have included the cost of a flight between Mandalay - Bagan within our tour price.
 Day 5 arrangements during this period are morning at leisure in Mandalay before transferring to the airport for your flight to Bagan where we spend the night.
 Please also note that only breakfast is included when we fly to Bagan, lunch and dinner is excluded.